 The rising demand for autonomous systems in the defense and commercial sectors, as well as the growing use of robotics in areas affected by chemical, biological, radiological, and nuclear attacks, are driving the procurement of unmanned ground vehicles (UGVs).
 Essentially, the rising need for security and modernization of systems used in unmanned vehicles and the operational cost reduction these platforms offer by not requiring the intervention of operators, are the major drivers boosting the demand for UGVs.
-Due to all these factors, the global unmanned ground vehicles (UGVs) market was valued at $2,489.2 million in 2020.
+Due to all these factors, the global unmanned ground vehicles (UGVs) market was valued at ~$3 billion in 2020.

 The pandemic of COVID-19 has had a huge effect on the demand for UGVs.
 The lockdowns and social distancing measures have had a detrimental effect on end-use markets, with 2020 UGV orders and deliveries having declined significantly.
 The non-availability of resources and shutdown of factories led to low or no production and sales.
 However, the demand for UGVs has resurged after the resumption of manufacturing operations, lifting of lockdowns, and streamlining of imports and exports, with a gradual improvement d.